Sentry.io

 Allowed domains filter

-By default Sentry.io will accept reports from whatever domain they originate as long as the DSN is yours, you can however explicitly whitelist domains that are allowed to send in reports, in which case Sentry will check the Origin and Referer headers and exclude reports from domains that you did not whitelist
+By default Sentry.io will accept reports from whatever domain they originate as long as the DSN is yours, you can however explicitly add domains that are allowed to send in reports, in which case Sentry will check the Origin and Referer headers and exclude reports from domains that you did not add to your allowlist

 To specific domains instead of all, use the following steps: